Paweł Olszewski (politician)

-Paweł Bartosz Olszewski (born 11 December 1979 in Bydgoszcz, Poland) is a Polish economist and politician, Bydgoszcz City Councillor (2002–05) and member of the Sejm (since 2005).
+Paweł Bartosz Olszewski (born 11 December 1979 in Bydgoszcz, Polish People's Republic) is a Polish economist and politician, Bydgoszcz City Councillor (2002–05) and member of the Sejm (since 2005).

 Early life and career

 He graduated from Florian Kaja Elementary School No. 32 in Bydgoszcz and Cyprian Norwid Secondary School No. 1 in Bydgoszcz.
 Afterward, he studied management and marketing (economy policy specialization) in the Faculty of Law and Administration at the Adam Mickiewicz University in Poznań.
 After his studies, he worked as an export manager at Bydgoska Fabryka Mebli (Furniture Factory in Bydgoszcz).
 After 2004, he worked as a procurator at Zakłady Mechaniczne Skraw-Mech Sp. z o.o.
 (LLC).
 After being elected to the Sejm in 2005, he resigned from this work.

 Political career

 City Council

 On 27 October 2002 he was elected to the Bydgoszcz City Council (Rada Miasta Bydgoszcz).
-He received 382 votes in the 3rd district, candidating from Bydgoszcz Civic Agreement list (Bydgoskie Porozumienie Obywatelskie).
+He received 382 votes in the 3rd district as a candidate from the Bydgoszcz Civic Agreement list (Bydgoskie Porozumienie Obywatelskie).
 At 23 years old, he was the youngest member of the Bydgoszcz City Council.
 BPO's presidential candidate, Konstanty Dombrowicz was elected President.
 In the city council, Olszewski served as the vice-chairperson of the Budget and Finance Committee and as a member of the European Integration Committee.
 His term ended in 2005 when he was elected to the Sejm.